traVaulta/Fictional-Sidebar-Component/README.md

 Sidebar component for a fictional application.
 The design is in the provided Figma file.

+## Requirements

+To run the project using development server the following is required:
+- node version >=18.13.0 installed
+- Angular CLI version >=16+ installed

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.